mion93/FaridHouse/README.md

 ## FEATURES LEFT TO IMPLEMENT

-* In the future I would like to add a booking system that allows customers to book their treatment from the website.
+* In the future would be great to add a booking system that allows customers to book their treatment from the website.

 ## TECHNOLOGIES USED